-The Global Compact 100 (GC 100), developed in partnership with Sustainalytics, is composed of a representative group of Global Compact companies, selected based on implementation of the ten principles and evidence of executive leadership commitment and consistent base-line profitability.
-This stock index, released ahead of the Global Compact Leaders Summit 2013 (18 September 2013), showed at launch a total investment return of 26.4 percent during the past year, surpassing the S&P global mid and large-cap benchmark over this period.
+The Global Compact 100, developed by Sustainalytics, is composed of a representative group of Global Compact companies, selected based on implementation of the ten principles and evidence of executive leadership commitment and consistent base-line profitability.
+This stock index, announced ahead of the Global Compact Leaders Summit 2013 showed total investment return of 21.8 percent by the end of its first year, surpassing the S&P global mid and large-cap benchmark over this period.

 The index does not look at sustainability performance in isolation of basic financial health.
-The GC 100 marries corporate performance on environmental, social and governance (ESG) issues with a requirement of consistent base-line profitability.
+The Global Compact 100 marries corporate performance on environmental, social and governance (ESG) issues with a requirement of consistent base-line profitability.

-The constituents of the GC 100 are reviewed on an annual basis in September.
-Constituents are chosen for the Index with the dual goal of sector representativeness (free-float market cap weights) within a range of the key, well-known global indexes; geographic representation within a range of the key, well-known global indexes; and to choose companies that have strong practices and performance in adhering to the principles of the UN Global Compact around management of human rights, labour rights, the environment and anti-corruption.
+The constituents of the Global Compact 100 are reviewed on an annual basis in September.
+Constituents are chosen for the Index with the three goals of sector representation (free-float market cap weights) within a range of the key, well-known global indexes; geographic representation within a range of the key, well-known global indexes; and to choose companies that have strong practices and performance in adhering to the principles of the UN Global Compact around management of human rights, labour rights, the environment and anti-corruption.
 Among the indicators used in the selection of the constituents were the company’s level of reporting in relation to the Global Compact required annual Communication on Progress and whether the company’s chief executive submitted its required annual letter of support for the Global Compact and its principles.
 Factors such as industry, size and location also affected the selection process, in order to ensure that the Index had adequate geographic and sectoral diversity.

-As part of the index annual review, there may be changes in the constituents to better align the sector representation of the GC 100 with global indexes or to replace some constituents due to changes in company practices or performance with respect to implementation of the Global Compact principles.
+As part of the index annual review, there may be changes in the constituents to better align the sector or geographic representation of the Global Compact 100 with global indexes or to replace some constituents due to changes in company practices or performance with respect to implementation of the Global Compact principles.

 Deputy Director and Head of Financial Markets